 The thing itself is pretty straightforward, though.
 Let’s have a look at one I just made up using an embarrassing amount of clip art.

-There are lots of different ways to lay out your linesheet, but let’s consider the most basic version.
-Imagine this is an A4 bit of paper.
+There are lots of different ways to lay out your linesheet, but let’s talk about the fundamentals.

-Your linesheet is simply a page or two that tells me everything I need to know about making an order from your company.
-Taking the left side of my little example first, that includes:
+A linesheet is simply a page or two that tells me everything I need to know about making an order from your company.

 - Your contact details.
 That’s your company name and your email address, phone number, website address and street address.